swiss-art-research-net/metaphacts-community/README.md

 1. Login into Metaphacts docker registry: `docker login docker.metaphacts.com`
 2. Pull latest blazegraph image: `docker pull docker.metaphacts.com/snapshot/blazegraph:2.2.0-20160908.003514-6`
-3. Run Blazegraph container with data container mounted: `docker run --name blazegraph -d --restart=always -p 10080:8080 --env JAVA_OPTS="" -v /home/user/path-to-blazegraph-journal:/blazegraph-data docker.metaphacts.com/snapshot/blazegraph:2.2.0-20160908.003514-6`
+3. Run Blazegraph container with local storage mounted as data volume: `docker run --name blazegraph -d --restart=always -p 10080:8080 --env JAVA_OPTS="" -v /home/user/path-to-blazegraph-journal:/blazegraph-data docker.metaphacts.com/snapshot/blazegraph:2.2.0-20160908.003514-6`

 Where `/home/user/path-to-blazegraph-journal-folder` is the folder on the host system where blazegraph journal will be stored.

+**Please note that on Windows, it is required to first activate sharing of drives through `Docker Desktop App > Settings > Shared Drives`.
+You can afterwards specify the folder like `C:\path-to-blzaegraph-journal`**

-Afterwards, **connect your development setup to the SPARQL endpoint** as exposed by the Blazegraph container running on your docker machine by adding `sparqlEndpoint=http://{yourdockerip}:10080/blazegraph/sparql` to your `runtime/config/environment.prop` configuration file (run, for example, `docker-machine ip` to get the IP from you docker instance).
+Afterwards, **connect your development setup to the SPARQL endpoint** as exposed by the Blazegraph container running on your docker machine by adding `sparqlEndpoint=http://localhost:10080/blazegraph/sparql` to your `runtime/config/environment.prop` configuration file.
+The folder structure and the `environment.prop file` do not exist right after checkout and have to be created manually or will be created during first build run.

 ### IDE
 At metaphacts we are using various IDEs and text editors like Eclipse, IDEA, VSCode, Atom and Emacs.
 While there exist some addons for JavaScript and Typescript in Eclipse, it is in principle possible to develop everything in only one IDE, e.g. Eclipse or IDEA.
 However, in particular for the JavaScript/TypeScript development it can be convenient to use editors such as VSCode, Atom or Emacs with much more powerful plugins.